Earn money for college!The following organizations are a great way to look for scholarships:

 - Describe your most meaningful achievements and how they relate to your field of study and your future goals.

 Lastly write a 500 to 1,000-word essay on the following topic: Share a story about how language has helped you express your voice.
-1 award for $1,000.
+Award for $1,000

 To be eligible students must be at least 13 years and enrolled or will enroll in a college or university in the U.S. Students must also be a legal resident of the U.S. or Puerto Rico.

-Deadline: December 31, 2019To be eligible students must currently be in high school, college, or university.
-Students must also be at least 16 years of age on the day of the deadline.4 awards for $5,000 each.Deadline: December 31, 2019
+Deadline: December 31To be eligible students must currently be in high school, college, or university.
+Students must also be at least 16 years of age on the day of the deadline.4 awards for $5,000 each.Deadline: December 31

 We want to know... what do you dream about?
 Whether it's some bizarre dream you had last week, or your hopes for the future, share your dreams with us for a chance to win $1,500 for college."
-(250 words or less) Open to students as young as 13 years of age.
-Students must plan to attend an accredited U.S. Institution by 2025.
+(250 words or less).
+Open to legal U.S. residents, students as young as 14 years of age.
+Students must plan to attend an accredited U.S. Institution by 2026.